 IF YOU WANT TO TRY CODERZ FOR FREE, FOR 14 DAYS.
 JUST ENTER HERE AND ASK FOR YOUR FREE TRIAL.

 One of the biggest issues the old model used to have is that students could not relate the content they received in class with real-life situations in which they could apply it.

-When students can actually see where, how and when to implement the new knowledge they just received from you, this knowledge become useful and resourceful, and when that happens, they succeed to incorporate it in a fast, effective way.
+When students can actually see where, how, and when to implement the new knowledge they just received from you, this knowledge becomes useful and resourceful, and when that happens, they succeed to incorporate it in a fast, effective way.

 Stay updated for new tools, competitions, and STEM-related activities

 Stay updated, read STEM-related blogs, be aware of the Cyber Robotics Coding Competitions happening nearby, research, be part of offline and online communities for STEM professionals, assist STEM webinars, and make sure you are always learning something new.